Bankruptcy occurs when a trustee takes over your financial affairs because you're unable to pay your debts.

 How long bankruptcy lasts

 Bankruptcy usually lasts three years.
-After this time, the bankruptcy is dissolved, freeing the bankrupt of original debts and allowing a fresh start to be made.
+After this time, the bankruptcy is dissolved, freeing the bankrupt of original debts and allows you to make a fresh start.

-Should you be facing bankruptcy at any time you should consult a solicitor for advice and assistance.
+If you're facing bankruptcy at any time, you should consult a solicitor for advice and assistance.

 Administration of bankruptcy procedure